Southeast Zone

 Springs to state line with California

+Flows are very high and fishing very slow.
 Access will be quite challenging due to snow and ice.
 Closed to salmon fishing.
 Water temperatures are warmer this time of year down here due to the springs entering just upriver.
-Turbidity has declined significantly.
+Turbidity has increased slightly.
 Take the road through Dorris to access.
 This section of river is open year-round.
 Turbidity can be tracked by visiting the USGS Real Time Klamath River Gage.

 Fishing recommended only when turbidity (FNU) is less than 40.
 The Powerhouse Road on the west side of the river will be closed until April 15, 2025.
 Access to the Klamath River will be available from the Topsy Grade Road or traveling through Dorris.
 The Topsy Grade Road can have large potholes and will be very muddy.